AGRINFO AGRINFO logo

 What is changing and why?

-The European Union (EU) has agreed to new rules on all packaging made of any material, with the aim that all packaging can be reused or recycled by 2030.
+This Regulation establishes new rules for all packaging and packaging waste made of any material, with the aim that packaging can be reused or recycled by 2030.

 Sustainability requirements

-Under the new Regulation, when packaged food is exported from non-EU countries to the EU, the packaging must be compliant with sustainability requirements and must not contain harmful substances exceeding the set maximum levels.
-This means:
+Under the new rules, when packaged food is exported from non-EU countries to the European Union, the packaging must be compliant with sustainability requirements.
+This includes:

-• by mid-2027, packaging must not contain polyfluorinated alkyl substances (PFAS) over the maximum levels (Table 1 below)
+• from 12 August 2026, food-contact packaging must not contain polyfluorinated alkyl substances (PFAS) over the maximum levels (Table 1)

-• by 2030, plastic packaging must contain a minimum amount of recycled plastic (Table 2 below)
+• by 2030, plastic packaging must contain a minimum amount of recycled plastic (Table 2) – but this obligation does not apply to food packaging if that amount of recycled content would be a risk for human health

 • by 2030, packaging must be as small and light as possible while still being effective and ensuring food safety

-• by mid-2027, sticky labels on fruits and vegetables must be compostable
+• from 12 February 2028, sticky labels on fruit and vegetables must be compostable

-• from 2030, single use (non-reusable) plastic packaging must not be used for quantities of fresh fruit and vegetables <1.5 kg
+• by 2030, single use (non-reusable) plastic packaging must not be used for quantities of fresh fruit and vegetables <1.5 kg.

 Conformity

-• Packaging manufacturers must provide a conformity declaration that the packaging is in line with new sustainability rules.
+• Packaging manufacturers must provide a conformity declaration that the packaging is in line with the new rules before placing the packaging on the EU market.

 • Non-EU manufacturers of recycled plastic packaging must demonstrate that plastic is produced in a way that is equivalent to EU standards for collection of plastic and environmental emissions.